MisaelAugusto/NextLevelWeek2.0/README.en.md

 <h3 id="contributing">&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;📊️ Contributing</h3>
 <p>
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;
-To contribute to the project in any way, it is only necessary to follow the instructions in the above section, make your changes and/or upgrades and send a pull request.
+To contribute to the project in any way, it is necessary to fork the repository and follow the instructions in the section above, make your changes and / or updates and submit a pull request.
 I am open to all suggestions!</p>

 <h3 id="feedback-support">&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;💬️ Feedback and Support</h3>
 <p>